MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 of Amazon that gives us the number of ENIs and Ips per ENI for each instance type.
 If you still remember, we're using a `t3.micro` instance for our node group, so according to this table, it has 2 ENI and 2 IPs per ENI.
-No if we put these numbers into the formula, we will get `2 * (2 - 1) + 2 = 4`, which is the maximum number of pods that can run on this type of instance.
+Now if we put these numbers into the formula, we will get `2 * (2 - 1) + 2 = 4`, which is the maximum number of pods that can run on this type of instance.
 If you're lazy to do the math, you can just serach for `t3.micro` on this